costerton-biofilm-center/WoundClassification2021/README.md

 ---------------------------

-This markdown will describe the data, scripts, programs, etc. required for reproducing the analysis and figures or the article: *Transcriptomic Fingerprint of Bacterial Infection in Lower Extremity Ulcers* submitted to APMIS.
+This markdown will describe the data, scripts, programs, etc. required for reproducing the analysis and figures for the article:

+Fritz, BG et al (2022).
+*Transcriptomic Fingerprint of Bacterial Infection in Lower Extremity Ulcers*.
+APMIS.
+DOI:10.1111/apm.13234

 # Scripts